-Look at this example.
-It might not be the most exciting name out there, but it highlights a specialty that’s a real selling point for some patients:
+Look at the picture below.
+It might not be the most exciting name out there, but it highlights a specialty that’s a real selling point for some patients.

 This type of name could be a wise choice if you are a specialist or offer specialty services, such as cosmetic dentistry, emergency services, endodontics, pediatric services, or TMJ/TMD.
 It can also be combined with some of the other examples listed in this article.
 In the example above, the name combines a specialty (sedation dentistry) with a specific location (San Diego.)

 The primary advantage of including specialties in your name is that it eliminates guesswork.
 If a patient who’s interested in pediatric dentistry looks up dentists in their area and sees two choices, only one of which uses the words “pediatric dentistry” in the name, which one do you think they’re more likely to choose?

 4. Your Practice Name Says Where You Are

 Earlier, I told you that there’s some benefit to including the name of your city in the name of your practice.
 Let’s talk a bit more about that.

 First, most searches on Google today are local by default.
 Even if someone searches for a dentist without including a local keyword like a city, they’re still going to get local results because Google’s algorithms know where they’re located.